wallnerryan/pxdocs-backup/content/use-px-backup/backup-stateful-applications/elasticsearch.md

 #### Create a post-exec backup rule for Elasticsearch

-Performing the `_freeze` and `_flush` on our index and calling the snapshot API gives us all that we need for flexible and accurate restores.
+Performing the `_freeze` and `_flush` operations on your index before calling the snapshot API ensures flexible and accurate restores by making sure the database isn't currently being written into.

-Since we used freeze , you will want a post exec rule to provide a rule to run `_unfreeze`.
-Below is a post-exec rule which runs `_unfreeze` on customer index.
+Since you performed a  `_freeze`operation when you created a backup, you must create a post exec rule to perform an `_unfreeze` operation.
+The steps below create a post-exec rule which runs `_unfreeze` on the `customer` index:

 1. Navigate to **Settings** → **Rules** → **Add New**.
 2. Add a name for your Rule.